-Google has a big stake in ensuring that your website is up to current standards.
+Google has a significant stake in ensuring that your website is up to current standards.
 Google search indexes web pages to make it available to those looking for information.
-In order to do that well, they want your website to be mobile friendly to begin with, among other things.
-So Google has multiple tools and services for small businesses to take advantage of.
+To do that well, they want your website to be mobile-friendly, to begin with, among other things.
+Thus Google has multiple tools and services for small businesses to take advantage of.

-Why shouldn’t you make use of them to create a good website or improve your existing website?
+Why shouldn’t you use these Google tools to create a good website or improve your existing website?

 Here are the 10 useful Google tools to improve your website

-Google Webmaster Tools help you gauge the performance of your website, as it cooperates with webmasters to give you a detailed report.
-The tool reports how your website’s daily performance, broken links, and if the website has been infected by malwares.
+Google Search Console Tools help you gauge your website’s performance, as it cooperates with webmasters to give you a detailed report.
+The tool reports how your website’s daily performance, broken links, and if the website has been infected by malware.
 This free tool will allow you to check the website’s visibility and indexing status.

-Google Webmaster Tools also lets you submit the website sitemap to Google.
-The tool will relay information about common keywords used in your web pages, after Google has crawled your site.
+Google Search Console Tools also lets you submit the website sitemap to Google.
+The tool will relay information about common keywords used in your web pages after Google has crawled your site.

 2. Google Analytics

-With a website up and running, you would want to know how many people are visiting it and what are they reading.
-Google Analytics help you gain important information such as the search results visitors use to get to your page, the amount of visitors you’re getting, their traffic sources (channels, referrals, etc.), and their conversion rate.
+With a website up and running, you would want to know how many people visit it and what they are reading.
+Google Analytics helps you gain important information such as the search results visitors use to get to your page, the number of visitors you’re getting, their traffic sources (channels, referrals, etc.), and their conversion rate.

 This kind of insight tells you which pages are being visited more than others, and how much time are visitors spending on your website.

-Using this tool you can attain real-time data, create new segments to see data based on certain criteria such as search traffic, mobile traffic, alerts on events, and so on.
+Using this tool, you can attain real-time data, create new segments to see data based on specific criteria such as search traffic, mobile traffic, alerts on events, and so on.

 If you have a Google account, sign up for Google Analytics and add your website to it.
 Once you generate the code, you can insert it into your WordPress site using the Google Analytics for WordPress plugin.